Wildbrick142/V-Tunable-Names/README.md

 ## Notes
 - tunable_list.txt contains all currently known names for convenience.
-- dynamic_tunables.txt contains all "dynamic" tunables, i.e. ones where the name of the tunable is set within the json itself, to avoid clogging the actual list with hundreds of possible combinations.
-These tunables are used to enable rewards like clothing or weapons for in-game events.
 - I am only a human and small mistakes or hash collisions can happen.
 If you believe you've noticed either of those, feel free to let me know.
 - -----
 - gen7-b*x*-additions contains known/solved names or hashes names that were added in an update of the respective build number for Xbox 360 and PS3 **only**.
 Mostly redundant as there's barely any difference between gen8-onwards.